kiante-fernandez/select_multi_options/README.md

 ~~-   on finish have the trial calculate the number of option selected~~

 instructions II
+- attention check?
+Write in box (Please name one of the items you saw: )
 - thank subjects /tell them about rating task?

 ratings for the options? (still up for discussion)